Azure-Samples/Azure-Maps-Locator/README.md

 ### Azure Infrastructure

-1. **(Optional)** Run the PowerShell script `.\storelocator.ps1`.
+1. **(Optional)** Run the PowerShell script `.\deployment\deploy.ps1`.
 This script sets up the initial Azure services required for this project.
 Before running, review the [architecture diagram](Images/Architecture.png) to understand what will be created.

 ![Architecture Diagram](Images/Architecture.png)

 ### Demo Data

-2. Launch Visual Studio and update the connection string in the `Secrets.json` file for the Cosmos DB in the `Demo Data Injector` project.
+2. Launch Visual Studio and update the connection string in the `Secrets.json` file for the Cosmos DB in the `Bulk Data Injector` project.

 ```json
 {